grosalesr/github-pages-playground/docs/deployment/kibana.md

 1. Check service status\
 `systemctl status kibana`

+# Verification

-1. Verify by going to the kibana site in a web browser
+Go to the kibana site in a web browser

 ---
 footnotes